Shubham0315/InterviewQuestions/T-Systems.md

 ------------------------------

-# ✅ L2 T-Systems Managerial ( Questions) 19 Minutes
+# ✅ L2 T-Systems Managerial - Behavioral Questions - 19 Minutes

+- core skills
+- How will you learn new technology?
+- gave overview of project and product
+- Which things would you like to improve in yourself?
+What are the shortcoming you would like to get rid off?